What Is Salvia?

 - Trouble concentrating or remembering things

-Considered the strongest natural hallucinogen available, salvia has both short-term and long-term affects.
-The hallucinogenic effects on the brain are one of many effects of the substance.
+Considered the strongest natural Hallucinogen, Salvia has both short-term and long-term effects.
+The hallucination-inducing effects on the brain are one of the trademarks of the substance.
 Many may notice physiological and psychological effects such as:

 - Loss of touch with reality